Alex-Gekas/Alex-Gekas.github.io/docs/writing-samples/concept-guides/geojson-concept-guide.md

 ## What's GeoJSON?

-**GeoJSON** is a lightwfor examplet, open format that uses JSON to describe shapes—like polygons, points, and lines—along with extra info such as temperature, wind speed, or place names.
+**GeoJSON** is a lightweight, open format that uses JSON to describe shapes—like polygons, points, and lines—along with extra info such as temperature, wind speed, or place names.

 Because it's just JSON, it's human-readable, easy to parse, and works out of the box with most JavaScript libraries and APIs.
 You'll see it everywhere in mapping, geospatial APIs, and data visualization tools.

-## Thfor exampleoJSON Data Model
+## The GeoJSON Data Model

-Thfor exampleoJSON object structure is hierarchical.
+The GeoJSON object structure is hierarchical.
 This diagram shows how the pieces fit together:

 ```mermaid
 flowchart TD